sjl/.plan/README.markdown

 * Read a bit more of [The Whole Shebang](http://amzn.to/2zYB1nN).
 It's good, but the bit on the "evolution" of the universe seems like a bit of a stretch, given that there's not replication mechanism like DNA has.
+* Refactored the rate-limiting macro in [Bria][] to be more general.
+Of course I immediately ran into edge cases because I'm using this to rate-limit reloading of the entire bot, which means than all the forms get re-evaluated.
+  So using a gensym for the key in the macro was not gonna work.
+But at least I ran into those edge cases early.